 More important than oil... more important than lithium... more important than rare Earth metals or gold.

 Semiconductors are the true lifeblood of the modern economy.

-Chips Literally Touch Every Part Of The US Economy...
+Chips Literally Touch Every Part of the U.S. Economy...
 If China Controls the Chips, It Could Destroy America.